I don’t think we are so different. We both want the same things:

 I believe you have spent your whole life seeking the life you want.
 Some of it has been working and some of it hasn’t.
 As a therapist I walk with you on this journey of desire and help you take your life to new places.

-I thrive in helping you move from addiction and compulsion to a daring, thriving life.
+I thrive in helping you move from suffering, isolation, addiction, and confusion to a daring, thriving life.
 I also help people find the intimacy they long for and deserve through couples counseling.

 Growth is often a weaving together of learning and applying new truths and accepting and embracing old inner truths.
 Part of that means helping you find resources.
 I also help you realize the value and strength you already posses.